Pluto: From a Mythological and Symbolic Perspective

 The Mythology of Pluto

-Like Uranus and Neptune, Pluto is one of the more recently discovered planets (yes, I will call it a planet) in our solar system and may, therefore, not always have a clear-cut association with the deity it’s named after.
+Like Uranus and Neptune, Pluto is one of the more recently discovered planets (yes, I will call it a planet) in our solar system and may, therefore, not always have a clear-cut association with the deity it’s named after (more on this below).

 Pluto is associated with the underworld.
 In Greek mythology, there were two kinds of underworlds.
 The first was Hades, ruled over by the god of the same name (conflated with other figures as Pluto in Roman mythology, and the one who gave this planet its name).
 Hades was where the dead dwelt.
 Tartarus, on the other hand, was the caves beneath the earth, far beneath Hades, a pit of suffering and a place for punishment.